ashtokalo/docker-lamp/README.md

     docker-compose up -d

-It might takes a time at first start because it need to build an image for the `web` and `db` services.
+It might takes a time at first start because it need to download images for the `web` and `db` services.

 ## Usage